 As the founder of Disco Cubes, a visually focused edible experience, Kirchhoff designs ice cubes, which she photographs in her signature, warm-toned aesthetic evocative of the sultry ’70s nightclub scene, noting Danish designer Verner Panton as a key influence.
 “It’s as much an art project as it is an ice cube company,” she says—one that counts vegan fast-casual joint By Chloe and Gia Coppola Wines as clients.

-With a book set to publish next year, the ice cube innovator embarked on a scouting trip last fall that included stops in Copenhagen, Berlin, Rome, Lisbon, and Tokyo, gathering intel on the best drinks, glassware, and design in each city.
+The ice cube innovator embarked on a scouting trip in late 2018 that included stops in Copenhagen, Berlin, Rome, Lisbon, and Tokyo, gathering intel on the best drinks, glassware, and design in each city.
 “You really have to travel and be out in the real world, seeing things with your own eyes and talking to people,” she says.
 “I’m constantly looking for inspiration.”
 Kirchhoff is just warming up—but her creations are perfectly chilled.
-Lucky she has plenty of tips to share to help you create your own icy concoctions.
+And she has plenty of tips to share to help you create your own icy concoctions.

 Sure, glasses and ice cubes might not seem like the most important thing about a cocktail, but both of them can make or break a drink.
 For Kirchhoff, a bit of discernment goes a long way.
 “The glassware you own really does say a lot about you.
 Thin glass feels great to the touch and elegant on the lips, and crystal has the most beautiful ring when cheers-ing,” she says.
 Just make sure that if you get experimental with your ice, you have the cups to match.
-“If you’re making king cubes (2-by-2-by-2 inches), ensure you have glassware that’s at least 3 inches in diameter so the cubes can fit inside,” she notes.
+For example, if you’re making king cubes (2-by-2-by-2 inches), ensure you have glassware that’s at least 3 inches in diameter so the cubes can fit inside.

 Chances are, you already have an ice cube tray.
 While a standard cube shape is fine, you certainly won’t regret investing in something a little more inventive.
 Candy molds make tiny ice balls, and true cube-shaped molds feel more festive than your usual crescent.
 Pick up a couple and have some fun.